Algorithmic Approaches to Enhance Safety in Autonomous Vehicles: Minimizing Lane Changes and Merging: Conclusion

 The analysis of the charts and data from the simulations has indicated that the proposed algorithm substantially improves the stability and efficiency of AVs.
 Specifically, the algorithm achieved a reduction in lane changes by approximately 50\% in the first scenario and 33\% in the second scenario.
 This significant decrease in lane changes not only enhances traffic flow but also lowers the likelihood of collisions, thereby improving overall road safety.
 Additionally, the reduction in collisions further confirms the algorithm's effectiveness in enhancing AV safety within complex traffic environments.

 Despite these promising results, there are considerable opportunities for further refinement.
 Future research will focus on integrating the algorithm with more advanced control systems and testing it in a broader range of realistic scenarios using platforms like CARLA.
 In summary, while the proposed algorithm has demonstrated significant improvements in simulated environments, ongoing advancements and extensive testing are crucial to validate its effectiveness and reliability for real-world applications.
 Addressing these challenges will be key to advancing safer and more efficient autonomous driving technology.
+On a standard laptop (Core i5‑8250U), MLCA’s full evaluation required 6 hours and 30 minutes over 100 runs, underscoring the benefit of exploring parallel and GPU‑based implementations in future studies.